Deputy police chief showed up at Florida prostitution sting with $180, pack of White Claw, sheriff says

 The next day, he agreed to meet the detective and pay her $120 for a half-hour of sexual activity, according to the sheriff’s office.

-Deputies said DiPrima showed up at their meeting spot in an undercover police cruiser normally assigned to agents with the U.S. Drug Enforcement Administration (DEA).
+Deputies said DiPrima showed up at their meeting spot in an undercover police cruiser normally assigned to agents with the U.S. Drug Enforcement Administration.
 Deputies said DiPrima gave the undercover detective $180 and a multi-pack of White Claw Hard Seltzer.
 He was promptly arrested.

 “What are you thinking?”
 Polk County Sheriff Grady Judd said during a Tuesday afternoon press conference.
 “You just want to go, ‘C’mon man, have you lost the last three brain cells, or do you just have cabbage for brains?’”